Isabel-alt/BroomBall1/README.md

-# BroomBall1
+# BroomBall

-Broom and Dust objects, we use the Broom to sweep around the Dust.
-Broom is black, Dust is green.
+APP DESCRIPTION

+This program emulates a broom that can sweep an object around the screen.
+The broom will be represented by a small ball with diameter 10 that appears when the mouse is pressed and disappears when the mouse is released.

+APP RESULTS